What does it mean to have legal status in Canada?

 - I am an international student in Canada.
 Can I work while studying?

-- As an international student, can I return home or travel outside Canada during my studies?
+- As a foreign student, can I return home or travel outside Canada while studying?

 - When should I apply for my study permit?